i2/ashos-dev/README.md

 #### LUKS

 Full-disk encryption using LUKS2 is implemented.
 This means also encrypting /boot which is an experimental feature of GRUB since v2.06.
 Right now in mainstream, it only supports pbkdf2 and not the default argon2.
+This will significantly slow down booting as for example cryptomount decryption is about 30 seconds on 8kb keyfile.

 #### Mutability toggle